cocos/cocos-docs/en/cocos-service/agc-appmessaging.md

 - [Publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Run it on a phone, get the **AAID** from **LogCat**.
+- Run the project on a phone, get the **AAID** from **LogCat**.

   ![](agc-appmessaging/am-logcat.png)

-- Creating an In-App Message in the AppGallery Connect console, please refer to AGC - App Messaging [Creating an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-create) documentation for details.
+- Creating an In-App Message in the AppGallery Connect console, please refer to [Creating an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-create) documentation for details.

-- Obtain the anonymous application identifier (AAID obtained previously) of the test device and set the in-app message to a test message. please refer to AGC - App Messaging document [https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug) documentation for details.
+- Obtain the anonymous application identifier (AAID obtained previously) of the test device and set the in-app message to a test message.
+Please refer to [Testing an In-App Message](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-appmessage-debug) documentation for details.

 - Run the project on a phone again, if the pop-up message appears, which means the integrate is successful.